Constitution and Bye-Laws

 ARTICLE 6 – MEMBERSHIP

 - While the Organisation retains a charter from the Society of Petrophysicists and Well Log Analysts (SPWLA), the following two-fold membership classification shall apply.
-Members of the Organisation who are also members of the parent body of SPWLA shall be known as Charter Members.
-Members of the Organisation who are not members of the parent body of SPWLA shall be known as Affiliate Members.
+Members of the Organisation who are also Professional members of the parent body of SPWLA shall be known as Charter Members of the Organisation.
+Members of the Organisation who are affiliate or Student members of the parent body of SPWLA shall be known as Affiliate Members of the Organisation.

-- Charter Members may vote and hold all offices, and hold committee membership on all committees.
+- Charter Members may vote and hold all offices, and hold committee membership on all committees of the Organisation.

 ARTICLE 7 – MEMBERSHIP DUES